anduckhmt146/sse-websocket-webhook/README.md

 ### Start client

-You can using feature `Start live server` or `Open to this file html` to execute.
+You can using feature `Start live server` or `Open this file html to browser` to execute.

 ## Result